solana-developers/solana-cookbook/docs/ingredients/ingredients_bk.md

 title: Ingredients
 ---

-# Ingredients
+## Overview
 There are a handful of ingredients for developers that give Solana that sweet taste.
-We all know everything that taste better, is better.
+We all know everything that tastes better, is better.
 Know what I am talking about?
 I am talking about what matters.
-Here is the high level pasture to table.
-Details get linked.
+Here are the core ingredients that make up those savory dishes.

+## Programs (smart contracts)

+## Clients (smart contracts)

+## Programs (smart contracts)